-Key Deliverables and the Anticipated Workload Tentative Timetable/Deadline Deliverable 1: A detailed Work Plan and Implementation Schedule at the start of the contract period.
-December 2020 Deliverable 2: The first progress report detailing the methodology, results/findings and conclusions for the review, screening and consultation processes for tasks number 2-4 above.
-By mid - February 2021 Deliverable 3: The Consultation Workshop Report, as per task number 5 above.
-By mid - March 2021 Deliverable 4: The second progress report showing opportunities, challenges and recommendations for mainstreaming climate change considerations into the relevant energy sector development policies, as per task number 6 above.
-Deliverable 5: The consolidated Final Report on the execution of the assignment, covering all the above-mentioned aspects under the tasks number 1-6 above.
+Key Deliverables and the Anticipated Workload Tentative Timetable/Deadline Deliverable 1: A detailed Work Plan and Implementation Schedule at the start of · · the contract period (up to 2 working days).
+Deliverable 2: The first progress report detailing the methodology, results/findings and conclusions for the review, screening and consultation processes for tasks number 1-4 above (up to 30 working days).
+August 2021 By mid - November 2021 Deliverable 3: The Consultation Workshop Report, as per task number 5 above (up to 3 working days).
+By early - December 2021 Deliverable 4: The second progress report showing opportunities, challenges and recommendations for mainstreaming climate change considerations into the relevant energy sector development policies, as per task number 6 above (up to 10 working days).
+By mid - January 2022 Deliverable 5: The consolidated Final Report on the execution of the assignment, covering all the above-mentioned aspects under the tasks number 1-6 above (up to 5 working days).
+By early - February 2022